 Baking the muffins at a higher temperature to start with helps the muffins to rise up quickly and form nice round muffin tops before they are set by the hot air.

 If you just air fry them at a lower temperature, you will find the tops start to set before they have risen properly, forming tall peaks.
-Then the batter often burst out because there is not enough space for the center of the muffins to rise properly.
+Then the batter often bursts out because there is not enough space for the center of the muffins to rise properly.
 This can lead to strange-looking muffins, though they will still be delicious!